NuLink-network/nulink-web-agent-sdk/README.md

 The default web agent address in the Nulink Web Agent Access SDK is https://agent.testnet.nulink.org.
 The default centralized backend service address is https://agent-integration-demo.nulink.org/bk.
-The default network chain id is 97.
+The default network is Horus (BSC Testnet), default chain id is 97.
-If you need to change these two addresses, you will need to write the following configurations in the .env file of your project:
+If you need to change these two addresses and network, you will need to write the following configurations in the .env file of your project:
 REACT_APP_NULINK_AGENT_URL for the web agent address, REACT_APP_CENTRALIZED_SERVER_URL for the centralized service address, REACT_APP_DEFAULT_NETWORK_CHAIN_ID for the network chain id.